scocuzza/SimpleStockTracker/README.md

 - As a User, I would like to be able to create a watchlist of stocks
 - As a User, I would like to be able to persist my watchlist after refreshing/exiting
 - As a User, I would like to be able to log in to view my parrticular watchlist
+## Technologies Used
+## Wireframe

+## Models
+- User
+- Stock
+- Watchlist

+Concerns
+How to allow unique users to create their own watchlist